8 Steps Towards A Successful Custom Website Project- Written by Kyle Narducci

 It’s all about process.
-Having an established process literally makes or breaks the outcome of your new website project.
-Committing to a new website design and development project is no small task, but we’ve learned that digital agencies that follow established processes on every web project actually form room for creativity to thrive.
+Having an established process makes or breaks the outcome of your new custom website project.
+Committing to a new custom website design and development project is no small task, but we’ve learned that digital agencies that follow established processes on every web project actually form room for creativity to thrive.

-As wireframes are being developed, we’ll utilize any existing copy and write new copy for the website.
+As wireframes are being developed, we’ll utilize any existing copy and write new copy for the custom website.
 One thing we have learned is how much the site architecture impacts the content that you write.
 Knowing where and when to put text blocks, CTA’s, buttons, are the type of decisions we make while we work on content and wire-framing simultaneously.

 Now that we have the wire-frames complete, design is the next logical extension of the project.
-Prior to coding the website, we will design each of the templates described above.
+Prior to coding the custom website, we will design each of the templates described above.
 A template is simply a major page such as home page, about page, and so forth.
 We start designing the home page first with your brand guidelines in mind, and then extend the design aesthetic of the home page to the other templates such as: about, services, contact, blog.

 5. Design Revisions

-Upon design acceptance, the development phase begins and the website is then prepared on a staging server for live viewing.
-We develop the majority of our websites using WordPress as the content management system.
-We’ve found that WordPress creates an experience for clients that enables them to easily manage the content of the website after we build the website.
+Upon design acceptance, the development phase begins and the custom website is then prepared on a staging server for live viewing.
+We develop the majority of our custom websites using WordPress as the content management system.
+We’ve found that WordPress creates an experience for clients that enables them to easily manage the content of the custom website after we build the website.

 7. Website Launch

-When the website is hosted on the staging server, we’ll have the opportunity to view the website in its live format and prepare for launch.
+When the custom website is hosted on the staging server, we’ll have the opportunity to view the website in its live format and prepare for launch.
 We test everything on the website to ensure it’s working the proper way.
-Things such as contact forms, payment gateways, interactive features, e-commerce items, and such all need to be tested and confirmed prior to launch and right after the website is launched.
+Things such as contact forms, payment gateways, interactive features, e-commerce items, and such all need to be tested and confirmed prior to launch and right after the custom website is launched.

-We make sure a key contact within the organization is trained on how to edit, add, and remove content within their new WordPress website.
+We make sure a key contact within the organization is trained on how to edit, add, and remove content within their new custom WordPress website.